The Jinx (TV series): Aftermath

 Douglas Durst, estranged brother of Robert and head of the Durst Organization, was apprehensive about the documentary's portrayal of the Durst family and, in particular, its use of videotaped depositions that had been subject to a confidentiality agreement.
 He petitioned the New York Supreme Court in January 2015 to compel Jarecki to reveal his sources.
-"Douglas Durst is worried [that] The Jinx will be a violent broadside against the family name and history,” the petition stated.
-By showing that Robert or wife Debrah Lee Charatan violated a Westchester County judge's 2006 order sealing the material, Douglas could sue to recover a $65 million family trust settlement.
-According to The New York Times, Robert gave filmmakers "unrestricted access" to his personal files, which included the videotaped testimony.
+"Douglas Durst is worried [that] The Jinx will be a violent broadside against the family name and history", the petition stated.
+By showing that Robert or his wife, Debrah Lee Charatan, violated a Westchester County judge's 2006 order sealing the material, Douglas could sue to recover a $65 million family trust settlement.
+According to The New York Times, Robert gave filmmakers "unrestricted access" to his personal files, including the videotaped testimony.

 A lawyer for Douglas argued that The Jinx is a "sensationalized docudrama" and that its director is exempt from New York's shield law, designed to protect journalists.
 Jarecki replied that his use of dramatic reenactments (by actors whose faces were never shown) was not evidence of fictionalization.
-Despite attempting to "portray Robert Durst as a human being in a fashion that could help explain some of his behavior, rather than as a burlesque figure," Jarecki never promised Durst that his film would ultimately defend his innocence.
+Despite attempting to "portray Robert Durst as a human being in a fashion that could help explain some of his behavior, rather than as a burlesque figure," Jarecki never promised Durst that his film would defend his innocence.

-On March 14, 2015, the eve of the final episode's airing, Durst was arrested in New Orleans by the FBI on a first-degree murder warrant obtained by the LAPD in connection to Berman's death.
+On March 14, 2015, the eve of the final episode's airing, the FBI arrested Durst in New Orleans on a first-degree murder warrant the LAPD obtained in connection to Berman's death.
 They had undertaken an investigation based on new evidence presented in the miniseries.
-The Associated Press reported that the 1999 letter written by Durst to Berman, unearthed by the filmmakers, provided "key new evidence" leading to the filing of murder charges.
+The Associated Press reported that the 1999 letter Durst wrote to Berman, unearthed by the filmmakers, provided "key new evidence" leading to the murder charges.
 According to The New York Times, the filmmakers sought legal advice on when to share the letter with law enforcement, weighing journalistic privilege against possible claims of evidentiary inadmissibility in a future trial.